 ATP813P is located to the north of the Aramac township in central west Queensland.
-Blue's exploration work on the permit to date has included the drilling of 5 exploration core holes targeting the Late Permian Betts Creek Beds and Aramac Formation.
+Blue Energy's exploration work on the permit to date has included the drilling of 5 exploration core holes targeting the Late Permian Betts Creek Beds and Aramac Formation.
 The principal targets in the Galilee Basin are the coal measure sequences in the Late Permian which are known to be prospective for coal seam gas.
-Blue Energy's exploratory work to date has resulted in 838 PJ of Contingent Resource as estimated by Netherland, Sewell and Associates (Independent reserve certifier out of Dallas).
+Blue Energy's exploratory work to date has resulted in 830 PJ of Contingent Resource as estimated by NSAI.